amidaware/trmm-docs/docs/3rdparty_bitdefender_total_security.md

 The buttons become available depending on what you enter for the path/URL.
 Antivirus allows folders and files.
 Online Threat Prevention allows URLS, files, folders, and *.
 Advanced Threat Defense allows only individual files.

-Bitdefender does not allow right click interactions in the entry field, so copy and paste using ctrl-c and ctrl-v in you want to do so.
+Bitdefender does not allow right click interactions in the entry field, so copy and paste using ctrl-c and ctrl-v if you want to do so.

 Enter